The Golden Gate Bridge Is a 'Suicide Magnet.' So Officials Are Adding a Net

 “The Golden Gate Bridge is a source of immense pride to San Francisco.
 But for too many families in our community, it has also been a place of pain,” Pelosi, who represents the San Francisco area in Congress, told TIME in a statement on Wednesday.
 She describes the barrier as "a suicide deterrent system that will save countless lives" and "an achievement years in the making."

 Expected to be finished by 2021, the project initially estimated to cost $76 million now has a price tag of over $200 million.
 Priya Clemens, spokesperson for the Golden Gate Bridge, Highway and Transportation District, says that increase is partly due to the "experimental" nature of the project, which led designers to underestimate how much it would actually cost to attach a net of this size across more than a mile and a half of open water and windy air.
-While locals have floated the idea of adding some kind of suicide-prevention mechanism since the 1940s, just years after the bridge opened, discussions about the current project got started about a decade ago.
+While locals have floated the idea of adding some kind of barrier since the 1940s, just years after the bridge opened, discussions about the current project got started about a decade ago.
+Suicide prevention advocates have propelled it.

 When the project is completed, the stainless steel mesh net will be located about 20 feet below the bridge and stretch 20 feet out from its edges, running the length of seven football fields.
 If a person jumped onto the net, it would be unforgiving, Clemens says, perhaps leading to broken bones.
 And a person could still find their way to a drop off its upturned edge.
 But it is the net's existence, more than its ability to catch, that officials hope will deter people from trying to jump in the first place.
 Numbers of jumpers have been increasing in recent years, Clemens says, though it is unclear why.

 Researchers have tried to analyze the Golden Gate Bridge's tendency to draw people who want to end their lives, sometimes after they've taken flights from other parts of the country to do so.
 A 1970s study noted that from the bridge's opening in 1937 up until that point, more than 500 known people had leapt off its ledges.
-Trying to understand the landmark's "fatal attraction," the researchers sought out interviews with the fewer than 1% of people who had survived.
+Trying to understand the landmark's "fatal attraction," the researchers sought out interviews with the roughly 1% of people who had survived.

 Of the six survivors the researchers interviewed, every one said their plans involved only that spot and four of the six said they would not have attempted suicide if they had been unable to jump from the bridge – if, for example, there were a “suicide barrier” that prevented it.
 One survivor said the beauty of the “readily available” bridge attracted them.
 Another associated the jump with entering “golden doors” to a new spiritual realm.
 The promise that the method would be effective brought them, too.
 Because the site situated roughly 220 feet above the water was already so famous for suicides, that reputation apparently became self-perpetuating.